Retsediv/WIFI_CSI_based_HAR/README.md

 Please visit our maintainance page http://pdcc.ntu.edu.sg/wands/Atheros/ for detailed infomration.

 If you want more details on how to use this tool, please request the documentation http://pdcc.ntu.edu.sg/wands/Atheros/install/install_info.html.

+Change Log,
+We now support one transmitter multiple receivers at the same time.
+One packet transmitted can be simultaneously received by multiple receiver and the CSI will be calculated accordingly.
+More detail can be found from our maintainance page. http://pdcc.ntu.edu.sg/wands/Atheros/